richgel999/ufo_data/bin/anon_pdf.md

 **(PUBLIC DOMAIN)** - 4 August 2008 — An anonymous poster on Above Top Secret claims a family friend was a senior Naval officer when he was growing up and he told him there is a “mountain of BS” out there regarding Montauk and Camp Hero and the primary aspect of the facility was the utilization of drugs to test subjects’ psi capabilities.
 He states there were rooms that were designed in a way to trigger bad trips when the subjects were on LSD because there was a belief that trauma could improve a user’s psi abilities.
-Of note, Operation Midnight Climax, a subproject of Project MK-ULTRA based on lessons learned in Project Artichoke, was a real declassified CIA program that drugged unknowing citizens with LSD to study the effects.
+Of note, **Operation Midnight Climax**, a subproject of **Project MK-ULTRA** based on lessons learned in **Project Artichoke**, was a real declassified CIA program that drugged unknowing citizens with LSD to study the effects.

 *   [https://www.abovetopsecret.com/forum/thread378150/pg1](https://www.abovetopsecret.com/forum/thread378150/pg1)
 *   [https://en.wikipedia.org/wiki/Operation_Midnight_Climax](https://en.wikipedia.org/wiki/Operation_Midnight_Climax)
 *   [https://youtu.be/RWsE8d9ynq0](https://youtu.be/RWsE8d9ynq0)

 **(PUBLIC DOMAIN)** - October 2008 — JASON Group’s Program Office, run out of the MITRE Corp., publishes a technical report evaluating the national security significance of high frequency gravitational waves (HFGW).
 The report concludes national security and aerospace applications of HFGW are not possible and wrong.
-Two years later, HFGW was the subject of a Defense Intelligence Reference Document produced for the Defense Intelligence Agency’s Advanced Aerospace Weapon Systems Applications Program (AAWSAP), which concluded HFGW could be used for interplanetary navigation.
-It is unknown but likely HFGW was deemed UAP-affiliated subject matter due to its inclusion in the AAWSAP program.
+Two years later, HFGW was the subject of a Defense Intelligence Reference Document produced for the Defense Intelligence Agency’s Advanced Aerospace Weapon Systems Applications Program (**AAWSAP**), which concluded HFGW could be used for interplanetary navigation.
+It is unknown but likely HFGW was deemed UAP-affiliated subject matter due to its inclusion in the **AAWSAP** program.

 It is possible JASON was tasked to debunk HFGW because the responsible party listed on the SF298 for MITRE’s contract was Dr. Ronald Pandolfi, of CIA.
 Ten years later (see 26 February 2019), Pandolfi was sued by FOX TV producer Robert Kiviat for allegedly running a disinformation scheme to frame public perception of the UAP issue.

-A response to the JASON paper from the author of the AAWSAP paper, Robert Baker of GravWave LLC, accuses the JASON analysis of making several serious errors including a failure to review all available peer-reviewed literature.
+A response to the JASON paper from the author of the **AAWSAP** paper, Robert Baker of GravWave LLC, accuses the JASON analysis of making several serious errors including a failure to review all available peer-reviewed literature.
 When asked if JASON had a “preconceived agenda to discredit HFGW research,” Baker and GravWave responded: “it is difficult to believe otherwise.”

 *   [https://irp.fas.org/agency/dod/jason/gravwaves.pdf](https://irp.fas.org/agency/dod/jason/gravwaves.pdf)
 *   [https://documents2.theblackvault.com/documents/dia/AAWSAP-DIRDs/DIRD_21-DIRD_High-Frequency_Gravitational_Wave_Communications.pdf](https://documents2.theblackvault.com/documents/dia/AAWSAP-DIRDs/DIRD_21-DIRD_High-Frequency_Gravitational_Wave_Communications.pdf)